-Having established that my Gt Gt Grandfather, William Tranter (centagenarian), had parents James Tranter and Eleanor Tranter who married 25th December 1837 at Lewknor in Oxfordshire, the next question is, who were they, and, were they related to each other.
+Having established that my Gt Gt Grandfather, William Tranter (centagenarian), had parents James Tranter and Eleanor Tranter who married 25th December 1837 at Lewknor in Oxfordshire, the next question – who were they, and, were they related to each other.

 To recap, James and Eleanor Tranter, lived at Stokenchurch Oxfordshire with their family until around 1857.
 Then they went to Kensington, Middlesex, where they had more children, lived and died.
-The descending family remained for several generations.
+The descending family remained there for several generations.

 Tranter is an Ango Saxon name, generally found in the West Country, and also large groups in West Midlands and Shropshire (often using similar forenames).
 Were these groups related?